projectestac/odissea/html/moodle2/question/type/ordering/readme.txt

 Development of "relative to correct" grading method commissioned by Anatoliy Markiv and sponsored by Kings College London, UK.

+Code for privacy, automatic testing, keyboard interaction (for accessibility) and standardization of Javascript to extend standard Moodle's Drag-and_Drop was added by Tim Hunt and Mahmoud Kassaei of Open University, UK.

+Thanks also to Dominique Bauer (ETS, University of Quebec, Canada) for his help and ideas in testing the "Item selection type" and "Grading type", particularly the "Longest ordered/contiguous subset" grading type.

 many thanks to all concerned!